 Pros of Pendo

-• Integrations: Pendo has 50 different integrations to choose from including popular tools like Intercom, Jira, Okta, and HubSpot.
-Unfortunately, only four of these — Salesforce, Segment, Workato, and Zendesk — are two-way integrations that can share data both wayPendo integrations Pendo integrations
+• Integrations: Pendo has 50 different integrations to choose from, including popular tools like Intercom, Jira, Okta, and HubSpot.
+Unfortunately, only four of these, Salesforce, Segment, Workato, and Zendesk, are two-way integrations that can share data both ways.

 Cons of Pendo

 • Data lag: Pendo’s analytics dashboards only update once per hour.
 In some cases, this data lag could lead product teams to make the wrong decisions or draw false conclusions from outdated insights.
+But that’s not the worst part, data lag means that you won’t be able to create real-time in-app flows based on user behavior, making them less contextual and relevant.

 • Limited engagement features: Pendo’s UI patterns aren’t the best.
-First, it lacks standalone checklists, they are only available as part of the resource center, second Pendo doesn’t offer slideouts like some other product adoption tools in the market do.
+First, it lacks standalone checklists, they are only available as part of the resource center.
+Second, Pendo doesn’t offer slideouts like some other product adoption tools in the market do.

-WalkMe, recently acquired by SAP, was one of the first in the scene for digital adoption.
-It has many of the same key features as Pendo, but while it does offer tools for customer-facing experiences, its larger focus is on employee onboarding.
+WalkMe has many of the same key features as Pendo, but while it does offer tools for customer-facing experiences, its larger focus is on employee onboarding.

 Pros of WalkMe

-• Workflow automation: Workflow automation features like onboarding automation stand out as they enable you to automate a series of steps and processes like clicking buttons to make your customer experience better.
+• Workflow automation: Workflow automation features like onboarding automation stand out as they enable you to automate a series of steps and processes, like clicking buttons, to save your time.

 • Community: WalkMe offers a strong community of experts and partners who can help you whenever you get stuck.